config-i1/smooth/README.md

 10. sim.ssarima - simulation of data using State-Space ARIMA framework with a predefined (or randomly generated) parameters and initial values.
 11. sim.ces - simulation of data using CES with a predefined (or random) complex smoothing parameters and initial values.
 12. sim.ges - simulation functions for GES.
-13. sma - Simple Moving Average in state-space form.
+13. sma - Simple Moving Average in state space form.
 14. sim.sma - simulates data from SMA.
-15. iss - intermittent data state-space model.
+15. iss - intermittent data state space model.
 This function models the part with data occurrences using one of the following methods: Croston's, TSB, fixed, SBA or logistic probability.
 16. viss - the vector counterpart of iss.
 17. Accuracy - the vector of the error measures for the provided forecasts and the holdout.
 18. graphmaker - plots the original series, the fitted values and the forecasts.